 The most classic option is black and white entryway tiles such as in customer Simon’s home.
 By choosing monochrome flooring, he has achieved a timeless look that adds vintage flair to his home.
-Not only this, but these black and white hallway tiles go with absolutely any colour scheme.
+Not only this, but these black and white hallway tiles go with absolutely any color scheme.
 Yes, they marry up perfectly with this beautiful feature wall, but they would also blend well with navy, dark green; even pink!

-If you want to make a real statement with your hallway tiles, why not opt for colourful Moroccan tiling adorned in terracotta, red and turquoise tones?
+If you want to make a real statement with your hallway tiles, why not opt for colorful Moroccan tiling adorned in terracotta, red and turquoise tones?
 Or why not go Victorian with a William Morris inspired floral pattern in vintage olive green and plum shades?
-But remember, if you’re not a maximalist, keep the walls neutral if you go for a colourful and highly patterned tile.
+But remember, if you’re not a maximalist, keep the walls neutral if you go for a colorful and highly patterned tile.
 Less is sometimes more.

 Entrance hall storage (the handiest grand entrance hall idea)